Find Affordable College Courses

 Top 10 Best Visual & Performing Arts Doctor's Degree Schools

 Our analysis found The Graduate Center, CUNY to be the best value school for visual and performing arts students who want to pursue a doctor’s degree in New York.
-Located in the city of New York, The Graduate Center is a public college with a medium-sized student population.
+Located in the large city of New York, The Graduate Center is a public school with a medium-sized student population.

 The average tuition and fees for an in-state graduate student at The Graduate Center are $10,410 a year.